 Our decision to build a sanctuary is rooted in what we believe to be best for the dolphins in our care.
 We have studied the issue and explored multiple solutions, ranging from rebuilding our existing tanks in a more naturalistic style to moving the dolphins to other accredited facilities.
 After careful consideration, we've concluded that the best way forward is to create a protected, year-round seaside refuge.

-Our site selection team is currently evaluating several possible locations and working towards securing, designing and completing a site with the goal for the dolphins to move into the Sanctuary by early 2023.
+Our site selection team is currently evaluating several possible locations and working towards securing, designing and completing a site that fits our welfare criteria and design needs.